 6. Monitor and Update Skills Continuously

 Regularly updating skills through data-driven insights helps organizations stay aligned with evolving business needs.
-AI-powered tools can track workforce capabilities, identify emerging skills, and monitor employee development over time.
+AI-powered tools can track workforce capabilities, identify emerging skills, support effective bench management, and monitor employee development over time.

 For example, a retail organization might use skills management software to stay updated on employee competencies, ensuring the workforce is ready for future challenges.